Martti Haavio

 Martti Henrikki Haavio (22 January 1899 – 4 February 1973) was a Finnish poet, folklorist and mythologist, writing poetry under the pen name P. Mustapää.
-He was born on 22 January 1899 in Temmes, and died 4 February 1973 in Helsinki.
+He was born on 22 January 1899 in Temmes, and died on 4 February 1973 in Helsinki.
 He was also a professor of folklore and an influential researcher of Finnish mythology.
 In 1960, Haavio married Aale Tynni, after his first wife Elsa Enäjärvi-Haavio died in 1951 of cancer.
-His daughter, Elina Haavio-Mannila, is a social scientist.
+His daughter, Elina Haavio-Mannila, was a social scientist.
 During Haavio's early career, he was a member of the Tulenkantajat literature club.

 He is buried in the Hietaniemi Cemetery in Helsinki.